-Spiritual Moral

-- People Everywhere unit Who are the British: Look at the ethnic and religious make-up of the UK. - Urbanisation London Docklands: Students debate about the merits of the London docklands, and how original dockers form the area may have found their sense of place interrupted by the redevelopment. - UK and Europe Sense of Place: Students gain an understanding of what 'place' and 'sense of place is' and create mood boards demonstrating their own sense of place. - UK and Europe Polish UK Migration: Students look at a case study of Polish migration to the UK and assess the impacts including raising the number of people in Catholic churches.

-- Nigeria Context: Students look at the different ethnicities and religious groups in Nigeria and how this causes conflict e.g. Boko Haram. - World Issues Aid: Students examine the work of Christian aid and Muslim Aid.

-Nigeria - Context: Students look at the different ethnicities and religious groups in Nigeria and how this causes conflict - e.g. Boko Haram.

-Urbanisation - Birmingham's changing face: Students look at how migration has shaped the city of Birmingham - and the different ethnicities and religions.
+Year 7 People Everywhere unit - Who are the British: Look at the ethnic and religious make-up of the UK.
+Urbanisation - London Docklands: Students debate about the merits of the London docklands, and how original dockers form the area may have found their sense of place interrupted by the redevelopment.
+UK and Europe - Sense of Place: Students gain an understanding of what 'place' and 'sense of place is' and create mood boards demonstrating their own sense of place.
+UK and Europe - Polish - UK Migration: Students look at a case study of Polish migration to the UK and assess the impacts - including raising the number of people in Catholic churches.
+Spiritual Year 8 Nigeria - Context: Students look at the different ethnicities and religious groups in Nigeria and how this causes conflict - e.g. Boko Haram.
+World Issues - Aid: Students examine the work of Christian aid and Muslim Aid.
+Year 10 Nigeria - Context: Students look at the different ethnicities and religious groups in Nigeria and how this causes conflict - e.g. Boko Haram.
+Year 11 Urbanisation - Birmingham's changing face: Students look at how migration has shaped the city of Birmingham - and the different ethnicities and religions.
 Students think about what changes have been brought about - e.g. increasing Halal Butchers and how schools will have to change to accommodate this.

-- People Everywhere unit China: Students learn about China's One Child Policy and discuss whether it is moral to tell someone how they should structure their family. - Rivers and Coasts River defences: Students gain an understanding of the processes involved in protecting a river and think about the moral standpoint of protecting some areas, and leaving others to flood. - Tropical Rainforests debate: Students debate what should happen to TRF from a range of different standpoints local people, farmers, dam builder miners etc.

-- Development and Globalisation Unit Apple TNC: Students learn about the conditions of Apply workers in the factories in China and discuss whether it is moral to buy products knowing the conditions they are produced in. - Development and Globalisation Aid: Students gain an understanding and appreciation of the benefits of aid and the whose responsibility is it to help when there is a disaster. - Nigeria Shell: Students learn about the role of Shell in Nigeria and assess whether the TNC improves people's lives or makes it worse; should Shell be allowed to operate in Nigeria? - World Issues: Obesity: Students learn what obesity is and the problems which it causes for governments and think about who is to blame for the obesity epidemic the fast food outlets, parents, children, apps such as Deliveroo - or is blame placed with the individual.

-- Weather hazards Human causes of climate change and solutions.
-Students learn how humans are causing climate change and look at accountability. - Development The Development Game: Students learn about the human and physical factors which cause some countries to be undeveloped and analyse whether humans are the blame for the development gap.
+Year 7 People Everywhere unit - China: Students learn about China's One Child Policy and discuss whether it is moral to tell someone how they should structure their family.
+Rivers and Coasts - River defences: Students gain an understanding of the processes involved in protecting a river and think about the moral standpoint of protecting some areas, and leaving others to flood.
+Tropical Rainforests - debate: Students debate what should happen to TRF from a range of different standpoints - local people, farmers, dam builder miners etc. Year 8 Development and Globalisation Unit - Apple TNC: Students learn about the conditions of Apply workers in the factories in China and discuss whether it is moral to buy products knowing the conditions they are produced in.
+Development and Globalisation - Aid: Students gain an understanding and appreciation of the benefits of aid and the whose responsibility is it to help when there is a Moral disaster.
+Nigeria - Shell: Students learn about the role of Shell in Nigeria and assess whether the TNC improves people's lives or makes it worse; should Shell be allowed to operate World Issues: Obesity: Students learn what obesity is and the problems which it causes for governments and think about who is to blame for the obesity epidemic - the fast food outlets, parents, children, apps such as Deliveroo - or is blame placed with the individual.
+Year 9 Weather hazards - Human causes of climate change and solutions.
+Students learn how humans are causing climate change and look at accountability.
+Development - The Development Game: Students learn about the human and physical factors which cause some countries to be undeveloped and analyse whether humans are the blame for the development gap.